Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Conclusion Discussion

 Future work utilizing this framework may take several meaningful directions.
 First, the many existing methods which modify the \gls{gp} formulation in \cite{rasmussen_gaussian_2008} may be used to improve the accuracy and scalability of the high-fidelity surrogate model (e.g., deep kernel methods, sparse approximations, deep GPs, hierarchical Bayesian approaches, non-Gaussian assumptions, etc.).
 As seen in \Cref{fig:synthetic-results,fig:validation-plot}, the proposed method produces undesired oscillations in its predictive posterior; further investigation into mitigating such artifacts may result in more accurate estimators.
+Moreover, the proposed approach does not incorporate any physical constraints in training the high-fidelity surrogate model.
+One way to increase the credibility of the predictive posterior produced by the proposed method is by restricting the high-fidelity GP prior to physically feasible candidates.
 Additionally, exploration into how to optimally preprocess the low-fidelity model evaluations as inputs to the kernel may improve generalization and accelerate convergence to optimal hyperparameters.
+Specifically, the ordering of the low-fidelity models affects the predictions of both the proposed method and the existing methods; investigation into optimal low-fidelity model ordering schemes may yield more accurate high-fidelity estimates.
 Lastly, investigation into the tradeoff between offline training cost and model accuracy for different low-fidelity surrogate models may lead to effective active learning and experimental design schemes across all levels of fidelity.